-Sir R. PEEL regarded the preceding speech as strong illustration of the difficulty of his task.
-Mr. Jervis was making an exception in favour of cheese, as being member for Chester; and thus it was that each man thwarted the Government measures in the particular matter that touched his own constituents.
-This showed how necessary it was, instead of dividing on these single items, to take the tariff as a whole; and he believed the wisest thing the House very night.
+10s.
+6d.
+Sir R. Peel regarded the preceding speech as a strong illustration of the difficulty of his task.
+Mr. That it is the opinion of this meeting that machi- the country.
+Anything more indecent I never heard; Jervis was making an exception in favour of cheese, nery must ever work detrimentally to the interests to pass judgment in the middle of a case is unpreas being member for Chester; and thus it was that of the labouring classes, until a wise Government cedented, and the country and the public will each man thwarted the Government measures in the shall so legislate as to bring its powers within the particular matter that touched his own constituents.
+This showed how necessary it was, instead of dicould do would be to pass the entire measure that very night.
 The Committee, on a division, negatived Mr. Mr. PALMER, of Essex, moved to raise the proposed duty upon onions from 6d. to 1s. per bushel.
-Mr. GLADSTONE resisted this, as unreasonable in amount and unnecessary for revenue.

-Mr. Palmen retrained from pressing his amendment to a division; but moved to raise the duty on potatoes from 2d. per cwt. to a shilling.
-And this he desired, not for the sake of rents, but in order to keep the country independent of foreigners for this great article of food.
-The Ministers, before their accession to office, had held out expectations of full protection to agriculture; and the agriculturists filment of that pledge. of providing for the importation of potatoes in time of scarcity.
-The consumer of wheat could fall back on oats, of oats upon potatoes; but the con- swer from him wishing his (the lecturer's) attendsumer of potatoes could fall back upon nothing.
-Still the ordinary importation of them was greatly checked by their bulk and the consequent dearness if he supposed there would not be a very extensive importation of potatoes.
-The admission of them was one of the best points in this tariff, and would even have great effect in reducing the price of bread.
+Mr. GLADSTONE resisted this, as unreasonable in amount and nunccessary for revenue.
+Mr. PALMER retrained from pressing his amendment to a division; but moved to raise the duty on potatoes from 2d, per cwt. to a shilling.
+And this he desired, not for the take of rents, but in order to keep the country independent of foreigners for this great article of food.
+The Ministers, before their accession to office, had held out expectations of full protection to agriculture; and the agriculturists were not to be blamed if they now required the fulfilment of that pledge. checked by their bulk and the consequent dearness | Pleasant, Redditch, Worcestershire.

+Browley-street, Notting- if he supposed there would not be a very extensive first gave a short report of the proceedings of the Mr. Musgrave-It seems Mr. Bond, you have a importation of potatoes.
+The admission of them Convention, and afterwards some advice to the right, but was one of the best points in this tariff, and would even have great effect in reducing the price of bread.

 Mr. Escorr opposed Mr. Palmer's motion, and said that the farmers of England did not desire to keep up the price of food.
 The amendment was withdrawn.
-The schedule of duties upon food having been disposed of, the schedules relating to spices, seeds, and wood were passed without opposition; and the Committee then came to the schedule affecting minerals on which Mr. Turner raised a long discussion in reference to the mining interests of Cornwall.
+The scheoule of duties upon tood having been disposed of, the schedules relating to spices, seeds, and wood were passed without opposition; and the Committee then came to the schedule affecting minerals Mr. Turner raised a long discussion in reference to the mining interests of Cornwall.
 Mr. GLADSTONE replied, and refuted some rather extraordinary statements with which Mr. Turner had surpised the House.
-He explained the peculiar advantages which it was expected the adoption of the Cornish Members having each said a few words, the House divided, seven members only voting with Mr. Turner.
-The Committee then proceeded with the other descriptions of ores, the proposed changes in the duties upon which were agreed to without scarcely any discussion, after which an adjournment took place.
+He explained the peculiar advantages which it was expected the adoption of engaged in smelting the metal; and was followed Sir C. LEMON, who supported the view taken by Mr. Turner.
+Mr. Labouchere and Mr. Charles Buller were the Cornish Members having each said a few words, the House divided, seven members only voting with Mr. Turner.
+The Committee then proceeded with the other descriptions of ores, the proposed changes in the duties discussion, after which an adjournment took place. day, the distance of six miles, if requested.